 Jasna Ski Resort

-Jasna is the biggest Slovakian ski resort yet still only has 50km of piste.
-What that figure doesn’t explain is the huge amount of go anywhere terrain, the incredible bowls that fall off in every direction from the top of the mountain Chopok.
+Jasna is the biggest Slovakian ski resort yet still only has 50km of slopes.
+What that figure doesn’t explain is the huge amount of go anywhere terrain, the incredible bowls that fall off in every direction from the top of the mountain Chopok in the Nizke Tatry.
 The largest ridge of these can be seen in the photo below, on the right hand side taken at mid gondola station.

 The mountain facilities at the top are excellent too, with a great self-serve restaurant serving classic Slovakian dishes, as well as table option too.
 And being Slovakia, the prices are great with meals typically costing under €5.

 Below is the view from the back-side of the mountain with one of the biggest bowls I’ve ever skied in, and I did a season in Whistler.

 This is why I’m calling Jasna Slovakia the Mini-Whistler of Europe.
 There is honestly no European resort so compact yet so epic.

 Jasna Lift Pass

 The lifts are all modern gondolas and chairs and as Jasná is part of the GoPass network, you can buy your hands-free lift pass online (for a 2 euro discount), share credit with your friends, and even see a map of which slopes you skied that day.

 So where to stay for Jasná in the Nizke Tatry?
 You basically have 3 options:

 - At the base of the ski resort